The Swift Effect: What Brands Can Learn from Taylor Swift

 We regularly use our own platform to find interesting stories within social data.

-For example, for our food and beverage report we compared conversations around bacon and kale.
+For example, for a recent report we compared conversations around bacon and kale.
 By plotting the mentions by location, we were able to see which states were more likely to be chatting about kale and which were all about the bacon.

 Staying relevant in the shifting social media landscape is a tricky prospect for brands.
 Fortunately, social listening enables us to track reactions to current events and find breaking news quicker than ever before.